 Sama El Saket is a Jordanian architect and ceramicist.

-while documenting the techniques and traditions
+in architecture while documenting traditional techniques

-historically practiced in the country.
+historically practiced in Jordan.

-She is the founder and director of Haswa Ceramics, the
+She is the founder and director of Haswa Ceramics, the first architectural ceramics production and manufacturing

 She has worked as an architectural designer with Toshiko